nyu-acsys/template-proofs/README_oopsla21.md

 ### Step-by-step Setup Guide

 Before diving into details about how to use the tools packaged with the artifact, we first provide details below about how to reproduce the setup of the VirtualBox Image.
 The proofs contained in this artifact are available publicly at `https://github.com/nyu-acsys/template-proofs/tree/book`.
-Instructions below to generate the `oopsla21_artifact` directory:
+The instructions to generate the `oopsla21_artifact` directory are as follows:

 ```bash
 sudo apt install git 			# ignore if git already installed